example42/Example42-tutorials/slides/PuppetTutorial/01_PuppetEssentials.md

   3.2.x  - Future parser (experimental, will be default in Puppet 4)

-  4.x.x  - Release in February 2015.
-New parses, new type system and lot or changes, some backwards incompatbilities
+  4.x.x  - Release in early 2015.
+New parser, new type system and lot of changes, some backwards incompatibilities